Looking to replace a tank style hot water heater and lower your electricity bill at the same time?

 That said, it is not for every household.

 High water demand houses or ones that are in colder Northern climate, then you should consider a bigger whole house on demand water heater.
+If you need a bigger one, then take a look at the RTEX-24 by clicking the link.

 - 8.5 pounds